Nick Freitas: Political career

 Freitas became the chairman of the Culpeper County Republican Committee in 2010.

 Virginia House of Delegates

+Freitas is a member of the Virginia House of Delegates, representing District 62.
+He assumed office in 2016, and his current term ends on January 14, 2026.

 2015

 In 2015, Freitas ran for the Virginia House of Delegates for the 30th district, then held by Republican Ed Scott.
 After Scott announced his retirement, Freitas was unopposed in both the Republican primary and the general election, and took office in January 2016.

 The 30th district comprises Madison County, Orange County, and the southern half of Culpeper County.

 2017

 He ran for re-election in 2017 and won with 62% of the vote over Democrat Ben Hixon.

 2019

 On July 18, 2019, Freitas withdrew from the 2019 election for House of Delegates after failing to submit required paperwork to the Board of Elections in the Commonwealth of Virginia by the deadline.
 On August 8, 2019, Freitas announced that he would mount a write-in campaign for re-election and won with 57.89% of the vote.

 As a member of the House of Delegates, Freitas serves on the following committees: Science and Technology; Militia, Police and Public Safety; and Finance.